 No. Small Change will issue 80G tax receipts for all donations.

 How can my NGO start raising funds on Small Change?

-You will first have to go through our registration process, which involves getting a Gold or Platinum level certification by GuideStar India (unless you have one already), which could take anything between a week to three months depending on the documents and information you provide.
+You will first have to go through our registration process, which involves certification at Platinum, Gold, Silver or Transparency Key level by GuideStar India (unless you have one already), which could take anything between one and four weeks depending on the documents and information you provide.

 Once certified, we will send you a list of our requirements to do your write-up and create your page.
 Once you approve and sign our Agreement, your page will go live, along with the ‘Donate’ button on your page to help you raise funds.